lukexor/tetanes/README.md

 If an an issue is not already created, please use the [github issue tracker][] to create it.
 A good guideline for what to include is:

-- The game experiencing the issue (e.g. `Super Mario Bros 3`)
+- The game experiencing the issue (e.g. `Super Mario Bros 3`).
+Please don't include any download links or ROM attachments.
 - Operating system and version (e.g. Windows 7, macOS Mojave 10.14.6, etc)
 - What you were doing when the error happened
 - A description of the error and what happeneed
 - Any screenshots or console output
 - Any related errors or logs

-When using the WASM version in the browser, also include:
+When using the web version in the browser, also include:

 - Web browser and version (e.g. Chrome 77.0.3865)

-## Features

-### Crate Feature Flags

-- **cycle-accurate** -
-  Enables cycle-accurate emulation.
-More CPU intensive, but supports a wider range of games requiring precise timing.
-Disabling may improve performance on lower-end machines.
-Enabled by default.

-### Roadmap
+### Feature Roadmap

 - NES Formats & Run Modes
   - [x] NTSC
   - [x] PAL
   - [x] Dendy
-  - [ ] Headless mode
+  - [x] Headless mode
 - Central Processing Unit (CPU)
   - [x] Official Instructions
   - [x] Unofficial Instructions